xiph/aomanalyzer/README.md

 electron . decoder1 video1 decoder2 video2 video3 ...
 ```

 The `decoder` and `video` parameters can point either to a local file or a remote url.
+If you don't specify any arguments, the analyzer will prompt you to select jobs directly from AWCY.

+If you've downloaded a standalone package of the analyzer, you can omit the `electron .` part and just run the binary directly from the command line.

 ### Command Line Options